oneblink/angular-signature-pad/README.md

 Attribute       |Value       |Comments
 ----------------|------------|--------
 `ngModel`       |String      |Reference to bind value of signature pad to.
-When `ngModel` is set, `crop`, `imageType` and `imageEncoder` attribute values will be used. `ngModel` is set to as a [DataUrl](https://developer.mozilla.org/en-US/docs/Web/HTTP/BasURIs).<br>Will be set to `undefined` if the canvas is empty<br>If the value of the `crop` attribute is truthy, the signature will be cropped of white space before generating a DataUrl<br>Otherwise the DataUrl will contain the entire canvas
+When `ngModel` is set, `crop`, `imageType` and `imageEncoder` attribute values will be used. `ngModel` is set to a [DataUrl](https://developer.mozilla.org/en-US/docs/Web/HTTP/BasURIs).<br>Will be set to `undefined` if the canvas is empty<br>If the value of the `crop` attribute is truthy, the signature will be cropped of white space before generating a DataUrl<br>Otherwise the DataUrl will contain the entire canvas
 `options`       |Object      |All [signature_pad options](https://github.com/szimek/signature_pad#options) are valid.
 `crop`          |Expression  |Return a truthy value if the signature should be cropped of white space when `ngModel` is set.
 `imageType`     |Expression  |Return an image type to use when `ngModel` is set.
 See [HTMLCanvasElement.toDataUrl() type parameter](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL#Parameters) for options and default